About

 - Environmental Law Clinic & Trial Advocacy Program at Delaware Law School

-Before her election in 2018, Judge Mathew served as the Associate Municipal Judge in Arcola, Texas, and amassed 15 years of experience as a practicing attorney, handling diverse cases in Fort Bend and neighboring counties, including Harris, Montgomery, Galveston, and Brazoria.
+Before her election in 2018, Judge Mathew served as the Associate Municipal Judge in Arcola, Texas, and accumulated 15 years of experience as a practicing attorney, handling cases in Fort Bend and neighboring counties such as Harris, Montgomery, Galveston, and Brazoria.

-Judge Juli A. Mathew stands as a highly respected figure, embodying excellence in her legal career and unwavering dedication to public service.
-Her presence on the bench reflects her commitment to justice and making a positive impact in the lives of those she serves in Fort Bend County.
+Judge Juli A. Mathew is a respected leader in the legal field, embodying excellence and dedication to public service.
+Her tenure on the bench reflects her steadfast commitment to making a meaningful difference in the lives of those she serves in Fort Bend County.

 Accomplishments